Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Rendezvous handshake exchange has the following order of Handshake Types:

-1. After starting the connection: `URQ_WAVEAHAND`
+1. After starting the connection: WAVEAHAND.
-2. After receiving the above message from the peer: `URQ_CONCLUSION`
+2. After receiving the above message from the peer: CONCLUSION.
-3. After receiving the above message from the peer: `URQ_AGREEMENT`.
+3. After receiving the above message from the peer: AGREEMENT.

-In case when the connection process has failed when the party was about to send the CONCLUSION handshake, the Handshake Type field will contain appropriate error value.
+In case the connection process has failed on the stage when the party was about to send the CONCLUSION handshake, the Handshake Type field will contain appropriate error value.
 See the list of error codes in {{hs-rej-reason}}.